 - Add a few drops of methyl red solution to observe any colour change in the broth.

-Positive result: Confirms by the appearance of red colour on the top of MRVP broth.
+Positive result: A red colour develops on the top of the MRVP broth.

 Examples: Escherichia coli, Proteus vulgaris, Yersinia sp etc.